Skip to main content

 K8s Terminal

-Application status is shown in the Kubernetes dashboard.
+1. Application status is also visible in the Kubernetes Dashboard.

 Application status in Kubernetes dashboard